LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 ## 💻 Using the Model

 I developed a UI in `UserInterface.py` based on `streamlit`.
-If you don't have it, please enter the console and enter:
+If you don't have it on your device, please enter the cmd console and enter:

 ```cmd
 pip install streamlit==1.44.1